Forklift Licence Course (LF) – Gold Coast & Brisbane

 means personalised coaching.

-and night classes every 4-5 weeks to fit in with your schedule.
+and night classes every 4 weeks—fits your schedule.

 including a 101t crawler, 25 t truck crane, 14 t Franna, telehandler and 2 tower cranes for hands‑on training.